 Information for sellers

-For orders being shipped to Norway from overseas where Etsy has applied VAT on the orders, Etsy sellers must include the following information on the outside of their packages and on the customs slip:
+For orders being delivered to Norway from overseas where Etsy has applied VAT on the orders, Etsy sellers must include the following information on the outside of their packages and on the customs slip:

 - Etsy Ireland’s Norwegian tax (VOEC) number 2021137.